Open atelier with Nikita Kravtsov

 Iswanto Hartono: Kemuning (a Prologue)

 What role does art play in confronting and processing the colonial past?
-We speak with Indonesian conceptual artist Iswanto Hartono and get some impressions of his new project.
+We speak with Indonesian conceptual artist Iswanto Hartono and get some impressions of his new project, in which he invites us to reflect on the lingering impacts of colonialism and its deep-rooted scars on personal and collective memory.
+Through an immersive cinematic exploration,

 Meer Info Tickets